juskoski/API-Explanation-and-Cataloguing-/README.md

 This project utilizes a LLM, OpenAI's o1, to build API documentation from a project's repository.

 ## Setup
-Instructions assume Linux is used
+Instructions assume Linux is used.

+**Note!** This is developed ad-hoc for completing the assingment and thus only supports `.py` files.
+LLMs can hallucinate quite a bit, so restricting the filetype only to `.py` helps with correcting hallucinations.

 1. Create a new python virtual environment and start it:
 ```sh